lqb2/blog/_posts/2020-11-04-things-to-remember-today.md

 (emotional) spiraling can looks all sorts of ways. know thy self (ht andy s). as a reminder, spiraling may look like:

-* tripping on things (because i am not walking mindfully)
+* tripping on things (because you are not walking mindfully)
 * dropping things
 * acting without intention
 * scrolling on social media